 However, the learning process is sometimes not well-measured.

 The book keeps adding too many new concepts before the pupil has enough time to internalise them.

-Hence, it is advisable to work simultaneously on some other materials to reinforce the lessons proposed.
+Hence, it is advisable to work simultaneously on some other piano books such as Chester piano tutor 1.

-From experience, we found that most of the beginners who completed the first volume, were still unconvinced about how to read music from the score.
+- From experience, we found that most of the beginners who completed the first book, were still doubtful when reading songs from F to G.

-In addition, the second book became so hard at some point that it was necessary to look for other materials.
+- In addition, the second book became so hard at some point that it was necessary to switch to other methods.

 Bastien Piano Basics is probably one of the most famous piano books around the globe.